zeke/audiobook-revamper/README.md

 - **Use [Replicate deployments](https://replicate.com/docs/deployments).** Deploying your own copy of a model on Replicate gives you control over min/max instances, so you can keep a model on while you're prototyping and turn it down to zero when you're done.

-- **Use Python for prototyping.** ChatGPT is good at writing Python.
+- **Use Python for prototyping.** ChatGPT is [good at writing Python](https://chat.openai.com/g/g-jcrLaezCM-pythonista).
 Python has a big standard library so you can build stuff with fewer external dependencies.
-No ESM/CJS shenanigans.
-Better Replicate client library experienc for working with local files.
+None of the ESM/CJS shenanigans of the JavaScript world.
+Better Replicate client library experience for working with local files.

-- **Use Node.js for real products.** When you start building something that's going to have real users, Vercel+Next.js is a winning combination.
-Instead of expensive long-running processes, use webhooks + serverless functions to minimize costs.
+- **Use Node.js for real products.** When you start building something that's going to have real users, Vercel + Next.js is a winning combination.
+Instead of expensive long-running processes, use [webhooks and serverless functions](https://replicate.com/docs/webhooks) to minimize costs.

 - **Use run counts as a proxy for model quality.** - There are many [whisper variants](https://replicate.com/explore?query=whisper).
 Some are better than others.
 Some do diarization.
 Some fall over on large audio files.
 A high run count is usually a good indication that people are using a model with success.